- What type of flu activity do you expect this year?

 Like any medication, vaccines may have side effects.
 Every year, the CDC works closely with the FDA, health care providers, state and local health departments, and other partners to ensure the highest safety standards for flu vaccines.
 The CDC also works closely with the FDA to monitor unexpected health problems following vaccination.

-Visit these links for more information about vaccine safety:
+Visit Influenza Vaccine Safety (CDC) for more information about vaccine safety.

 - How are flu vaccines monitored for safety?

 The CDC and the FDA, (along with state and local health departments, health care providers, and other partners) watch closely for any signs that the flu vaccine causes unexpected problems and investigate unusual side effects quickly.
 Side effects (also called adverse events) may not be related to vaccination, but just happen around the same time.
 Tracking and investigation helps us figure out which side effects are truly caused by vaccination and which are not.

 For more information about vaccine safety: